MicrosoftDocs/bot-docs/_scratch/ScottStuff/en-us/csharp/builder/latest.md

 #### Breaking Changes
 * Target framework is now .Net 4.6.
 This change was necessary to reliably support using the thread culture for localization.
 * FormFlow ValidateAsyncDelegate now needs to return the value to set in the field.
-This was in order to support programmatic value transformations.
+This was to support programmatic value transformations.
-* The signature of Conversation.Resume has changed in order to support a resumption cookie to maintain conversation state across dialog resumption.
+* The signature of Conversation.Resume has changed to support a resumption cookie to maintain conversation state across dialog resumption.
 * Moved to the latest Nuget packages including for the Bot Framework Connector.

 #### New Features